● LIVE

 #ai#mit-technology-review

 This story originally appeared in The Algorithm, our weekly newsletter on AI.
 To get stories like this in your inbox first, sign up here.
-Last Thursday, a California judge temporarily blocked the Pentagon from labeling Anthropic a supply chain risk and ordering government agencies to stop using its
+Two of the most powerful people in AI—Sam Altman and Elon Musk—began their face-off in court in Oakland, California, last week.
+Musk is suing OpenAI, alleging tha

 #ai#mit-technology-review